Real Robot Challenge: A Robotics Competition in the Cloud: Tasks and Results of RRC 2020

 \subsection{Challenge Results}

 After the simulation stage, seven teams with excellent performance qualified for the real-robot phases.
-These teams made thousands of submissions to the robots, corresponding to approximately 250 hours of robot-run-time (see \Cref{fig:submission_statistics} for submission statistics). \Cref{tab:ranking_phase2,tab:ranking_phase3} show the final evaluation results of phases 2 and 3 (the scores in these tables are computed as described in \Cref{sec:challenge_evaluation}).
+These teams made thousands of submissions to the robots, corresponding to approximately 250 hours of robot-run-time.
+See \appendixref{appendix:results_and_submission_statistics} for the final evaluation results and submission statistics of phases 2 and 3.
 The top teams in both phases found solutions that successfully grasp the object and move it to the goal position.
-Videos published by the winning teams are available on YouTube\footnote{ardentstork: \url{https://youtube.com/playlist?list=PLBUWL2_ywUvE_czrinTTRqqzNu86mYuOV}
+Videos published by the winning teams are available on YouTube\footnote{ardentstork: \url{https://youtube.com/playlist?list=PLBUWL2_ywUvE_czrinTTRqqzNu86mYuOV}\\ troubledhare: \url{https://youtube.com/playlist?list=PLEYg4qhK8iUaXVb1ij18pVwnzeowMCpRc} \\ sombertortoise: \url{https://youtu.be/I65Kwu9PGmg}}.
+They also published reports describing their methods (\cite{yoneda2021grasp,troubledhare2020real,chen2021dexterous}) and open-sourced their code\footnote{ardentstork: \url{https://github.com/ripl-ttic/real-robot-challenge} \\ troubledhare: \url{https://github.com/madan96/rrc_example_package} \\ sombertortoise: \url{https://github.com/stanford-iprl-lab/rrc_package}}.
+We collected all the data produced during the challenge and aggregated it into a dataset, which is described in \Cref{sec:dataset}.